CM Punjab Asaan Karobar Card (2026)—Complete & Updated Guide

 The main purpose of this card is to:

-It focuses on stability and continuity, not expansion at a risky scale.
+It focuses on stability and continuity, not on risky expansion.

 Who It Is Meant For